Isa Rodriguez

 My name is Isa Rodriguez.
 I am a Queer, Venezuelan American artist based in Oklahoma City.

-I see creativity as a technology for liberation and understand creative practice as a means to exercise agency.
+I see creativity as a technology for liberation.

 Practice Practice (ongoing)